 He has acted for clients in the English High Court and Court of Appeal (as lead advocate) and in the UK Supreme Court.

-He has extensive expertise in court applications in support of arbitration (challenges, appeals, appointment, removal of arbitrators, recognition and enforcement).
+Andrew has extensive experience of court applications in support of arbitration (injunction under s.44 (including urgent and out-of-hours), challenge under s.68, appeal under s.69, appointment / removal of arbitrators, recognition and enforcement of awards).
 He represented the LMAA before the UK Supreme Court in the landmark arbitration decision of Halliburton v Chubb.
 He gives lectures, training and seminars on international arbitration around the world.

 Andrew has obtained worldwide freezing injunction and asset disclosure relief in the High Court and has experience of claims involving allegations of fraud.